apache/buildstream/CONTRIBUTING.rst

 * Subclasses are not allowed to override any other methods.

-The key here is that in BuildStream, we consider it unacceptable that a subclass overrides a method of it's parent class unless the said parent class has explicitly given permission to subclasses to do so, and outlined the API contract for this purpose.
+The key here is that in BuildStream, we consider it unacceptable that a subclass overrides a method of its parent class unless the said parent class has explicitly given permission to subclasses to do so, and outlined the API contract for this purpose.
 No surprises are allowed.